 1. All complaints alleging illegal discrimination or discriminatory harassment shall be filed on the Discrimination Complaint Form.
 This form shall be filed as soon as possible after the date the alleged discrimination occurred.

-2. The Employer, City Manager, City Law Director, or other designated individual shall investigate all complaints and respond to the complainant as soon as possible following completion of the investigation.
-If the complainant is not satisfied with the initial response, he/she may file the complaint with the EEO/ADA Coordinator or the City Manager.
+2. The Health Commissioner, Board President, City Director of Law, or other designated individual shall investigate all complaints and respond to the complainant as soon as possible following completion of the investigation.
+If the complainant is not satisfied with the initial response, he/she may file the complaint with the EEO/ADA Coordinator or the Board President.

 3. The charged party may immediately be suspended with pay or temporarily transferred pending the final resolution of the complaint.